Ink Review #2630: Private Reserve Fast Dry Midnight Blue

 Swabs:

-In large swabs on Tomoe River paper the ink has a little bit of pink sheen.
+In large swabs on Tomoe River paper the ink has some gold shimmer.

 Writing samples: